KentaKodashima/RecipeFlicker/GUIDELINE.md

 You can refenrence [this article](https://medium.com/@KentaKodashima/swift-classes-and-structs-a52ed8d99441) when you are not sure about the differences between classes and structs.

 ## Use of Self
-Use `self` only when the compiler requirs it.
+Use `self` only when the compiler requires it.

 ## Computed Properties
 Use `get` clause only when the `set` clause is provided.